iuriineves/modding-badges/README.md

 # how to use

-just paste these on your mod description
+just paste these onto your mod description

 ```markdown
 [<img src="https://github.com/iuriineves/modding-badges/blob/main/Available%20on%20Modrinth.png?raw=true" width="200"/>](https://modrinth.com/)